jay-ford/CS-499-Capstone/README.md

 # CS 499 Computer Science Capstone

 This repository documents the progression of my **CS 499 Computer Science Capstone** project using the **Travlr Getaways** application.
-It includes the original artifact, the Milestone One Code Review, and each enhancement completed throughout the course.
-Upon completion of the capstone project, this repository will also include a link to the completed ePortfolio.
+It includes the original artifact, the Milestone One Code Review, all three completed enhancements, and the final artifact developed throughout the course.
+The completed ePortfolio presents the progression of the project and the professional competencies demonstrated through the enhancement process.

 ---